12 million tonnes of plastic end up in the ocean every year and only 9% of all plastic ever produced has been recycled (Friendsoftheearth.uk).

 Alternatives: Bamboo or charcoal toothbrushes should do the trick!

-You knew it was coming.
+This is the big one.
 The scourge of the current plastic crisis, ruining oceans, beaches and landscapes across the globe - single use plastic bottles have got to go!
+76% of the UK Population drank bottled water in 2017 (Mintel), that highlights the scale of plastic bottle use in the UK - and that's only for water!

 Alternatives: Natural chewing gum brands like Xylichew, Spry Gym and Green Tree Gum.